-Chrome (in Windows) uses GPU to decode video.
+The web browser you are using may be utilizing GPU to decode video.
 Some cameras are not compatible with GPU.

-1. If you have tried other fixes, try disabling GPU decoding in Chrome.
-(Please refer to Chrome documentation for details.)
+1. If you have tried other fixes, try disabling GPU decoding in your web browser.
+(Please refer to your web browser documentation for details.)